b-knight/StatExplore/README.md

 </td></tr> </table>
 <p align="center"><sub><b>Tables 3 & 4: Distance Matrices After Doubly Centering</b></sub></p>

 Next, we need to take the arithmetic average of the products of the doubly centered matrices.
-The summed products is also referred to as the [Frobenius_inner_product](https://en.wikipedia.org/wiki/Frobenius_inner_product, "Frobenius Inner Product", which we subsequently multiply times 1 over n squared to yield the arithmetic average.
+The summed products is also referred to as the [Frobenius_inner_product](https://en.wikipedia.org/wiki/Frobenius_inner_product, "Wikipedia: Frobenius Inner Product"), which we subsequently multiply times 1 over n squared to yield the arithmetic average.

 <br>
 <div align="center">